Promoting We Are Still Here! on

 What's on the Easel

 Now and then I'll post a picture of "What's on the Easel".
-This is something I like to do with my students to show them what I have to do to reach a finished product.
+This is something I like to do with my students to show them what I have to do to reach a finished painting.

 Shé:kon, skennen'kó:wa Akwé:kon.